 From time- to- time employees may find themselves between steps due to such reasons as the Township moving from one salary grid to another and it is desirable to move salaries to be in line with the salary grid.
 Therefore, if as of January 1 an employee is between steps and the nominal difference between the employee's rate and the lower step is 33% or more of the difference between the lower and higher step (i.e.: they are 1/3 of the way or more to the higher step) then the employee shall automatically be increased to the next step and any pay for performance increase shall apply to this new rate.
-If, however, the difference between the employee's rate and the lower step is less than 33% of the difference between the lower and higher step (i.e.: they are less than 1/3 of the way to the higher step) then they shall continue to receive the rate of pay but shall move to the next higher step based upon a successful performance review.
+If, however, the difference between the lower step is less than 33% of the difference between the lower and higher step (i.e.: they are 1/3 of the way to the higher step) then they are less than 1/3 of the way to the higher step) then they as all continue to receive the rate of pay but shall move to the next higher step based upon a successful performance review.